Guest Article Written By Dan Riegler, founder of Apothecary’s Garden

 Winter Chest Rub Recipe:

-- 300 grams of fresh Spruce, Pine or Fir sap, or any mixture of them all.
+- 300 grams of fresh Spruce, Pine or Fir resin, or any mixture of them all.
 A bit more if you have included lots of twigs, bark and needles.
 The fresher and more pliable it is, the more phytochemicals will transfer to your product.
 (Note that you can double or triple this recipe, or cut it in half.
 Just keep the same proportions of ingredients)

-- In a water bath (a pot filled with water on the stove with a glass jar of botanicals submersed in it) combine oil and oleoresins in a glass jar or other container that holds double the volume of the sap contents.
+- In a water bath (a pot filled with water on the stove with a glass jar of botanicals submersed in it) combine oil and oleoresins in a glass jar or other container that holds double the volume of the resin contents.
 Make sure the water in the pot reaches to the height of the contents of the jar.

 - Clamp container to the wall of the water-bath (optional).